SumariK/Benchmarking/Negatives/Swissprot_decoys.md

 ## Pipeline Sections

 ### Section 1 — Load positive peptides
 Reads the positive peptide file, one peptide per line.
-Stored as a set for O(1) rejection lookup during sampling.
-Blank lines are skipped automatically.
+Whitespace is stripped and blank lines are skipped.
+Stored as a character vector and deduplicated for use as a rejection lookup.

 ### Section 2 — Build length distribution
-Counts how many positives exist at each peptide length.
+Counts how many positives exist at each peptide length using `table()`.
 This distribution drives the sampling target — for each length, `count × NEGATIVES_PER_POSITIVE` decoys are generated, so the negative set mirrors the length profile of the positive set.

 ### Section 3 — Build IEDB confirmed binder rejection set
-Loads the full IEDB MHC ligand report and extracts all human Class II positive peptides as an additional rejection filter.
-The report is filtered to `Class == II`, `Source Organism == Homo sapiens`, and `Qualitative Measurement == Positive`.
-Peptides containing PTM modifications (indicated by `+`) and non-canonical amino acids are removed, matching the cleaning logic used in the upstream IEDB processing pipeline.
-The resulting set is merged with the local positives to form a combined rejection set.
-This filter is best-effort — binders absent from IEDB will not be caught — so the PU learning caveat still applies.
+Loads the full IEDB MHC ligand report using `data.table::fread` (skip = 1) and filters to human Class II positives.
+PTM-modified peptides (containing `+`) and non-canonical sequences are removed.
+The cleaned set is merged with the local positives into a combined rejection set, which is then stored as a hashed R environment for O(1) lookup during sampling.
+This filter is best-effort — binders absent from IEDB will not be caught.

 ### Section 4 — Load SwissProt sequences
-Parses the full SwissProt FASTA using BioPython and stores sequences as plain strings.
-Only sequences are retained; headers are discarded.
-The entire database is held in memory — expect ~1–2 GB RAM usage.
+Parses the full SwissProt FASTA using `Biostrings::readAAStringSet` and converts sequences to plain character strings.
+The `AAStringSet` object is removed from memory immediately after conversion to free RAM.
+Expect ~1–2 GB memory usage while the FASTA is being parsed.

 ### Section 5 — Sample negatives by length
-For each peptide length, randomly selects proteins and start positions until the target count is reached or the safety ceiling (`target × 1000` attempts) is hit.
+For each peptide length, randomly selects proteins and start positions using `sample.int` until the target count is reached or `target × MAX_ATTEMPTS_FACTOR` attempts are exhausted.
+A second hashed environment tracks already-accepted negatives for deduplication.
 Three rejection criteria are applied in order:

-- **Non-canonical amino acids** — peptides containing X, U, O, B, Z, or J are discarded.
-These residues cause undefined behaviour in most MHC-II predictors: unknown token mapping, silent encoding errors, or crashes.
-Only the 20 standard amino acids (ACDEFGHIKLMNPQRSTVWY) are accepted.
+- **Non-canonical amino acids** — sequences not matching `^[ACDEFGHIKLMNPQRSTVWY]+$` are discarded.
-- **Combined rejection set** — any candidate matching a peptide in the merged local positives + IEDB binder set is discarded.
+- **Combined rejection set** — any candidate found in the local positives + IEDB binder environment is discarded.
-- **Duplicate negatives** — candidates already accepted in the current run are discarded.
+- **Duplicate negatives** — candidates already accepted in the current run are discarded via the negatives environment.

 A warning is printed for any length where the target cannot be reached.

 ### Section 6 — Write raw negatives list
-Writes all accepted negatives to a plain text file, one peptide per line, no header.
-This file can be used independently for downstream processing.
+Writes all accepted negatives to a plain text file using `writeLines`, one peptide per line, no header.

+### Section 7 — Write FASTA with deduplicated indexed headers
+Writes the accepted negatives to a FASTA file.
+Headers use a sequential base name (`neg_1`, `neg_2`, ...) which is unique by design.
+The deduplication logic also handles the general case where protein-name-based headers are used — it tracks occurrences of each base name and appends an incrementing suffix (e.g. `Albumin_1`, `Albumin_2`) when a collision is detected.
+A summary reports how many headers required disambiguation.

-### Section 7 — Build shuffled benchmark dataset
+### Section 8 — Build and write shuffled benchmark dataset
-Combines positives (label 1) and negatives (label 0), shuffles the combined list with the fixed random seed, and writes a tab-separated file.
+Combines positives (label 1) and negatives (label 0) into a `data.table`, shuffles rows using `sample(.N)`, and writes a tab-separated file with no column header using `fwrite`.
 Shuffling removes any positional ordering bias that could affect model training or evaluation metrics.

 ---